the space beneath every thought.

 silence is the operating room

-not a retreat from life, but the sterilized space where real inner work can happen. a doctor doesn't operate in a crowd. the mind cannot examine itself in noise. silence is the environment — nothing more, nothing less.
+not a retreat from life, but the clean, still space where real inner work becomes possible. a doctor doesn't operate in a crowd. the mind cannot meet itself in noise. silence provides the environment — nothing more, nothing less.

 02